 When a client comes into our office to discuss a car accident case, one of the most important questions that we need to determine is what type of insurance coverage do you have?
 Limited tort vs Full tort?
 The answer we get is usually, “I don’t know” or “I have full coverage” or some variation on these, but understanding the difference between full and limited tort is significant and important.
 Often times clients only learn the difference after they are involved in a car accident, but then its too late – understanding the full tort vs limited tort election before purchasing your insurance is paramount.
 By examining the full tort vs limited tort debate from the perspective of a Philadelphia car accident attorney will help make this topic a bit clearer for people purchasing or looking over their auto insurance policy in Pennsylvania.

-So what’s the difference between limited tort vs full tort?
+So what’s the difference between limited tort vs full tort auto insurance?

 The major difference between full tort coverage vs limited tort coverage is that, limited tort coverage only allows a person injured in an auto accident to recover their out of pocket medical bills, wage loss, automobile repair costs, and other actual monetary loss; whereas a person with full tort coverage, regardless of the extent of the injury, can bring a claim for pain and suffering, so long as the accident was not their fault.
-When a person chooses the limited tort coverage, they forego the right to pursue damages in a personal injury claim for pain and suffering and other similar damages, even if they were not a fault for the accident.
+When a person chooses the limited tort coverage, they limit their right to pursue damages in a personal injury claim for pain and suffering and other similar damages, even if they were not a fault for the accident.